LithiumBit/ios-pool-monitor/README.md

 # Pool Monitor

-An Apache Cordova application to monitor mining stats for all major TurtleCoin mining pools running CryptoNote.
+An Apache Cordova & AngularJS application to monitor mining stats for all major TurtleCoin mining pools running CryptoNote.

 Using Pool Monitor you can get all the details regarding your TurtleCoin mining like hashrate, payments, and more.